sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 4: e-portfolio Ethical theory/e-portfolio.md

 ### Justification and Personal Reflection

-I chose this Australian case because, as an international IT student living in Sydney, it felt more relevant to me than a distant theoretical example.
-From a utilitarian perspective, Riggs’s action can be viewed positively because identifying and reporting the vulnerability could protect government systems and many users from future attacks.
-However, deontology made me question whether a good outcome automatically makes the method ethical if clear authorisation was not obtained first.
-I felt conflicted because his intention appears protective, but cybersecurity professionals also have a duty to respect boundaries and rules.
-This artefact taught me that ethical ICT practice is not only about achieving a useful outcome.
-Professionals must also consider how the outcome is achieved, who may be affected and whether their actions can be justified responsibly.
+I chose this Australian case because, as an international IT student living in Sydney, it felt personally relevant. **Act Utilitarianism** could support Riggs’s action because finding and reporting the vulnerability may have protected many users from future harm. **Kantianism**, however, made me question whether a beneficial result justifies accessing a system without clear authorisation.
+I felt conflicted because his intention was protective, but ICT professionals should also respect rules and boundaries.
+I learned that ethical practice requires considering both consequences and the morality of the action itself.

 ---